Tasmania - Back for More!

 But before we could get too comfy, another hitch-hiker raced out of one of our panniers and up the side of the couch - almost as big and just as unwelcome.
 After quickly dispatching it to the lawn outside, we realized they must have come aboard on the last grueling hill in the forest that we had to push-a-bike up; more than once leaving our bikes and Nivaun’s pack pushed up against the berm or laying in the brush.

-Well, whether they liked it or not, they were now residents of Stanley and the outlying town of Forest.
+Well, whether they liked it or not, one was now a resident of Stanley and the other the outlying town of Forest.
 We speculated over whether they might have been a “couple”, and then Nivaun jokingly remarked, “if they were, we probably saved his life!”

 Previous